kwur/new-kwur-site/_posts/2006-07-19-i-gave-into-the-buddha-machine.md

   </p>

   <p>
-    Apparently <span class="desc">&#8220;<span style="font-weight: bold;">Alan Bishop</span> bought twenty-four of these on sight and <span style="font-weight: bold;">Brian Eno</span> bought eight&#8221;.
+    Apparently <span class="desc">“<span style="font-weight: bold;">Alan Bishop</span> bought twenty-four of these on sight and <span style="font-weight: bold;">Brian Eno</span> bought eight”.
 Add Klax to the list.
 It sounded like an interesting venture into mass produced experimental music.
 Plus there is nothing like having a take anywhere droning loop machine.</p>

     <p>
       Full review to come when it arrives on Friday.
-Can&#8217;t wait to see what color I get.
+Can’t wait to see what color I get.
     </p>

     <p>
-      A new KWUR backup (droning) auto-rotation possible&#8230;
+      A new KWUR backup (droning) auto-rotation possible…
     </p>

     <p>